Wild at Heart (film): Production

-Lynch added new characters, such as Mr. Reindeer and Sherilyn Fenn as the victim of a car accident.
+Lynch added new characters, such as Mr. Reindeer and Twin Peaks actress Sherilyn Fenn as the victim of a car accident.
 During rehearsals, Lynch began talking about Elvis Presley and Marilyn Monroe with Cage and Dern.
 He also acquired a copy of Elvis' Golden Records and after listening to it, called Cage and told him that he had to sing two songs, "Love Me" and "Love Me Tender".
-Cage agreed, and recorded them so that he could lip-synch to them on the set.
-Cage asked Lynch if he could wear a snakeskin jacket in the film, and Lynch incorporated it into his script.
-Before filming started, Dern suggested that she and Cage go on a weekend road trip to Las Vegas in order to bond and get a handle on their characters.
+Cage agreed and recorded them so that he could lip-synch to them on the set.
+Cage asked Lynch if he could wear a snakeskin jacket in the film.
+Lynch incorporated it into his script.
+Before filming started, Dern suggested that she and Cage go on a weekend road trip to Las Vegas to bond and get a handle on their characters.
 Dern remembers, "We agreed that Sailor and Lula needed to be one person, one character, and we would each share it.
 I got the sexual, wild, Marilyn, gum-chewing fantasy, female side; Nick's got the snakeskin, Elvis, raw, combustible, masculine side."
-Within four months, Lynch began filming on August 9, 1989, in both Los Angeles (including the San Fernando Valley) and New Orleans with a relatively modest budget of $10 million.
+Within four months, Lynch began filming on August 9, 1989, in both Los Angeles (including the San Fernando Valley) and New Orleans, with a relatively modest budget of $10 million.
 Originally, Wild at Heart featured more explicit erotic scenes between Sailor and Lula.
 In one, she has an orgasm while relating to Sailor a dream she had of being ripped open by a wild animal.
-Another deleted scene had Lula lowering herself onto Sailor's face saying, "Take a bite of Lula."
+Another deleted scene had Lula lowering herself onto Sailor's face, saying, "Take a bite of Lula."

 Soundtrack

-The soundtrack of the movie was composed by Lynch's frequent collaborator Angelo Badalamenti, but also features music by several other artists.
+The film's soundtrack was composed by Lynch's frequent collaborator Angelo Badalamenti, and features music by several other artists.

-The slow, heavy instrumental intro to the song "Slaughterhouse" by Minneapolis heavy metal band Powermad is used for dramatic effect several times.
-During the band's appearance in the club scene they perform the next, faster section of the song, before being stopped abruptly by Sailor and invited to accompany him in a faithful rendition of Elvis Presley's "Love Me".
+The slow, heavy instrumental intro to the song "Slaughterhouse" by Minneapolis thrash metal band Powermad is used for dramatic impact several times.
+During the band's appearance in the club scene they perform the next, faster section of the same song, before being stopped abruptly by Sailor and invited to accompany him in a faithful lounge rendition of Elvis Presley's "Love Me".

-The film features the Chris Isaak song "Wicked Game", for which a music video was made — directed by Lynch - and featuring scenes of Sailor and Lula interspersed with black-and-white footage of Isaak performing the song.
+The film features the Chris Isaak song "Wicked Game", for which Lynch directed a video featuring scenes of Sailor and Lula interspersed with black-and-white footage of Isaak performing the song.

-The introduction to "Im Abendrot" from Richard Strauss' Four Last Songs is featured in several scenes of the film.
+The introduction to "Im Abendrot" from Richard Strauss' Four Last Songs is featured in several scenes.